The toolbar in PtMP mode includes 3 sections:

 The color of the connecting line between the CPE and the BS sector displays the overlapping of the first Fresnel zone:

 - Yellow - 40-60%.

 - Red - 60-100%.

 The overlapping is not determined automatically, therefore, the connection line will be colored only when the connection is selected.

 The mast pictogram is displayed for each CPE point.
 If it is displayed without radio signals, it means that the CPE configuration is not completed.
 If the radio signal is present, then the CPEs are configured and you can review the estimation results.

 All BS connections

-All base station wireless links and specific BS sector view is available in PtMP mode.
-Unlike viewing links on the map, here you can see them in the list with the following information:
+All base station's wireless links and specific BS sector views are available in the PtMP mode.
+Unlike viewing links on the map, here you can see them in a list with the following information: